The Canadian Philanthropy Commitment on Climate Change calls on all foundations and funders in this land to act on climate change.

 The global pandemic impacts every aspect of Canadian society and, as such, requires a whole-of-sector response.
 Canadian philanthropy continues to respond in unprecedented ways.
 Now, in the face of the climate emergency, we must learn from that experience and step up to an even greater degree of magnitude – and likely for much longer.

-This Canadian Commitment is a joint initiative of Community Foundations of Canada, Environment Funders Canada, Philanthropic Foundations Canada, and The Circle on Philanthropy and Aboriginal Peoples in Canada.
+This Canadian Commitment is a joint initiative of Community Foundations of Canada, Environment Funders Canada, Philanthropic Foundations Canada, and The Circle on Philanthropy.

 Our Canadian Call to Action